-Caroline Broomfield is a grants writer at PolicyLab and the Center for Pediatric Clinical Effectiveness at Children's Hospital of Philadelphia (CHOP).
-In this role, she provides support to the interdisciplinary PolicyLab and CPCE faculty and manages grant writing and submission functions to maximize essential support from external sponsors.
+Caroline Broomfield is a senior grants writer at PolicyLab and Clinical Futures at Children's Hospital of Philadelphia (CHOP).
+In this role, she provides support to the interdisciplinary PolicyLab and Clinical Futures faculty and manages grant writing and submission functions to maximize essential support from external sponsors.
 Ms. Broomfield facilitates communication among team members and with the Sponsored Projects Office, organizing the submission process and providing writing, editing, project planning and budgeting services.

 Ms. Broomfield previously worked with Dr. Jim Guevara on a comparative effectiveness study of different patient-centered communication strategies to improve care for children with ADHD and on the Opening Doors to Early Intervention Study, which is also a comparative effectiveness study of how to help families navigate the Early Intervention system.